 This one-day course provides participants with the opportunity to review and practice the skills originally presented in 24-hour and 40-hour training programs.
 This course is intended to meet OSHA annual refresher training requirements in accordance with 29 CFR 1910.120, Paragraphs e and q.

-This course can also be taught onsite at your department/organization by completing a request.
+This course can also be taught onsite at your department/organization by request.

 Prerequisite: 24-hour or 40-hour HAZWOPER course